Shakuntala Devi (film): Soundtrack

-The film's music was composed by Sachin–Jigar while lyrics written by Vayu and Priya Saraiya.
+The film's music was composed by Sachin–Jigar, and the lyrics were written by Vayu and Priya Saraiya.

 Critical reception

-The film received positive reviews from critics.
+Shakuntala Devi received positive reviews from critics.

 Sreeparna Sengupta of Times of India gave the film three and half stars out of five and said, "A joy to watch simply to soak in the fascinating life and times of the maths whiz – a human computer faster than an actual computer, the free-spirit, who was all that and so much more!"

-Shubhra Gupta of The Indian Express rated the movie 3/5, calling it "a Vidya Balan show".
-Saibal Chatterjee of NDTV opined "the numbers add up nicely with a feisty Vidya Balan", giving the movie 3/5.
+Shubhra Gupta of The Indian Express rated it three out of five stars, calling it "a Vidya Balan show".

+Saibal Chatterjee of NDTV opined "the numbers add up nicely with a feisty Vidya Balan", giving the movie three out of five stars.

 Mike McCahill of The Guardian gave it three stars out of five and said, "The movie finds funny ways of dramatising the process whereby one generation of women squares its frustrations with another – but it adds up to spirited, intelligent, authentically feminist entertainment."